guiltydogprods/guiltydogprods.github.io/cv.md

 ## Profile

-I am a experienced video game programmer, with over 23 years in the industry.
+I am a experienced video game programmer, with over 23 years in the games industry.
 I have predominately worked in the area of 3D graphics but can turn my skills to most areas.
 I am passionate about Virtual Reality and believe it is the future of our industry.
 I am hardworking, easy going and have a proven track record of working both autonomously and as part of a team.

 Experience
 ----------

+### Co-Founder / CTO / Technical Director, Guilty Dog Productions Ltd. Oct 2019 -  Present

+**Solo Engineer: Air Hockey Arcade, Oculus Rift & Quest (SteamVR / PS VR planned).**

+Air Hockey Arcade is a VR adaption of my earlier mobile game Flick Hockey.
+While at SIE R&D West, I prototyped a version of the game in PhyreEngine that we would use to showcase PhyreEngine's VR support in addition to our official PS VR sample.
+I've since been tinkering with the project in my spare time for several years, moving it to my own cross platform VR engine.
+I have been working on this exclusively since my previous contract was cancelled and hope to release it in the coming months, initially for Oculus Rift and eventually on other platforms.

+**Consultant / Contract Programmer: Project under NDA (7 Months - Wushu Studios)**

+Porting an existing PSVR / PCVR UE4 based project to Oculus Quest.
+(Cancelled).

+### Senior Programmer (Graphics) FireSprite Ltd. January 2019 - July 2019

+Porting a PC game to PS4 & XBox One (Unannounced).

 ### Principal Engineer, SIE R&D West (Game Engine Technologies).
 Sept 2017 - Dec 2018